-You will have the wild Atlantic ocean by your side as the tour cruises down the West Coast.
-See the lunar landscape of the Burren, and visit the Cliffs of Moher, the most popular natural tourist destination in Ireland and most spectacular cliffs in Europe.
+You will have the wild Atlantic Ocean by your side as the tour cruises down the west coast.
+See the lunar landscape of the Burren, and visit the Cliffs of Moher, one of the most popular natural tourist destinations in Ireland.
 The last stop is the beautiful heritage town of Adare with its fabulous thatched cottages.
-Overnight in Killarney.

 Day 5: Killarney-Dingle

-Visit Ireland's longest beach at Inch, and then take the short drive to Dingle.
+Visit one of Ireland's longest beaches at Inch, and then take the short drive to Dingle.
 Visit Dingle's most famous resident, Fungi the Dolphin who you shall have time to visit in the early afternoon.
 Then it's off on a wonderful pleasant drive around Slea Head with amazing views of Sleeping Giant Island, the Blasket Islands, and Beehive Huts dating back to 2000 B.C.
-Then it's back to Dingle where there is ample time for shopping in traditional arts and crafts stores, overnight in Dingle Peninsula.
+Then it's back to Dingle where there is ample time for shopping in traditional arts and crafts stores.

 Day 6: Dingle-Dublin

 The day begins by crossing the Cork and Kerry mountains and heading for the world renowned Blarney Castle.
 Spend plenty of time visiting the Castle, and kissing the Blarney Stone.
-You'll make your way up through the battle fields of "Braveheart" to Dublin for the grand finale - the Guinness Storehouse, have a pint of the black stuff, a big creamy pint of Guinness before your tour comes to an end.
+You'll make your way up through the battle fields of Braveheart to Dublin for the grand finale, the Guinness Storehouse.
+Have a creamy pint of Guinness before your tour comes to an end.